It’s easy to roll over money into my529 from another 529 plan (or vice versa).

 How to roll over funds from my529 to another 529 plan or to an Achieving a Better Life Experience (ABLE) plan

 - Submit a Withdrawal Request form (Form 300) to my529.

-- Alternatively, instruct the other 529 plan to submit a withdrawal or rollover request form to my529.
+- Alternatively, instruct the other 529 plan or ABLE plan to submit a withdrawal or rollover request form to my529.